zizwrzhs/discountCalculator/README.md

 # Discount Calculator
- Implementing a discount calculator program using C#sasftfaasdas.
+ Implementing a discount calculator program using C#.